-I am elated that I can finally show it with you.
-For the month of June I am trying to tackle 6 Diy Home Decor Projects on My To List and now I can cross one off the list.
+I am elated that I can finally show it to you.
+For the month of June I am trying to tackle 6 DIY Home Decor Projects on My To List and now I can cross one off the list.

 I think this project was truly inspired by my Cane Back Chair Makeover a few months ago.
 I fell in love with the black and white stripe pattern.

 If you like what you see so far, I would love to teach you how I transformed this $10 goodwill lamp and lampshade into something more.